Welcome to the Latvian Surname Project!

 For the purposes of this site, "Latvian surnames" refers to surnames held by ethnic Latvians.
 There are many resources out there for the history of names for Germans, Russians, Jews, Poles, etc. so this website does not focus on those.
 Names usually associated with languages other than Latvian may appear on this website, and this is because Latvian surnames have been drawn from a number of different sources, particularly German and Russian, due to a long history of German and Russian domination in Latvian territory.
 This does not necessarily mean that their bearers were of these ethnicities.

-There is one exception to the "ethnic Latvians" rule - I have also included surnames of Roma (Gypsies), since historical scholarship on their histories and names in Latvian territory is also very minimal, and that which I have found is not in English.
+There are two exception to the "ethnic Latvians" rule - I have also included surnames of Roma (Gypsies), since historical scholarship on their histories and names in Latvian territory is also very minimal, and that which I have found is not in English.
+Some Estonian surnames also appear, because prior to independence, northern Latvia and southern Estonia were part of the same Russian Empire province (Livland), and therefore people moved back and forth across the language border between Latvian and Estonian on a regular basis.
+People also frequently intermarried, bringing Estonian surnames into Latvian territory and passing them onward to generations that were later completely Latvianized.

 How can I browse the site?